Back in 2012, HBR proclaimed Data Scientist as “the sexiest job of the 21st century,” and now we’re beginning to see why!

 Gradually, as these technologies roll out into the market, businesses in the US will come forward to adopt them into their Data Science infrastructure.
 Naturally, these new-age technologies will give rise to new job roles, further fuelling the AI job boom.

-Career Opportunities for Data Scientist in the US
+Career Opportunities for Data Scientists in the US

 The Data Scientist’s job profile ranked no.1 in LinkedIn’s most promising jobs in the US in 2019, reporting over a 56% increase in job openings YoY.
 Stats suggest that Data Scientist job roles have grown over 650% since 2012!